D3cEuGod/RaceSimulation/README.md

 Use the "cd" command to go to the directory "Desktop", or "Download", wherever you store this git file

-Use the "cd" command to go to the directory "RaceSimulation"
+Use the "cd" command to go to the directory "HorseRaceSimulator"

 It should be already in the branch "main", if not, type command "git switch main"